Grokon/csfpost/README.md

 Make sure to disable Docker's iptables management with --iptables=false.
 CSF needs to be restarted whenever you make structural changes to Docker such as your networks, bridges or IP configuration.
-Or restart csf after rescreate conpose.
+Or restart csf after rescreate compose.

 (C)2018 Owen Grok Yon